Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 sudo apt install git
 ```

+**Open Pi Configuration to enable SPI**
+• SPI must be enabled to use the ePaper display.
+• To asccess the Pi config menu, do:
+'''
+sudo raspi-config
+'''

 ### Install picamzero
 • This project makes use of the picamzero module to take photos.
 ```